dbilgili/Soon/README.md

 'hr', 'hr.', 'hrs', 'hrs.', 'hour', 'hours'
 ```

+All these duration identifiers can start with `every` keyword to set a periodic reminder.

 Some input examples for duration (Only integers are valid as a number).

 ```
 1 hr
 20min.
 30seconds
+Every 10 min
 ```